qwelyt/peppy/README.md

 # peppy
-Small keyboard.
+Small keyboard that uses no caps.
 Use all fingers and never let them change column.
 3 rows, 10 cols.
 Split.

 ![basic KLE of peppy, showing both qwerty and svorak layouts](peppy.png)